How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Moving the toilet line to change the layout: $2K–$5K.
 Adding a window or converting a window to an exhaust vent: $1.5K–$4K.
 Wainscoting or full-wall tile instead of paint: $2.5K–$6K.
 Any one of those can push a $22K plan to $30K+.

-Why powder rooms are a good “design statement” investment
+Why powder rooms are a strong “design statement” investment

 Powder rooms are the bathroom most guests actually see.
-Spending at the top of this range on a statement powder room often delivers outsized ROI at resale and improves how the whole house feels, especially in entertaining-heavy Westchester homes.
+Spending toward the top of this range on a statement powder room often delivers outsized resale impact relative to scope, especially in entertaining-heavy Westchester homes.

 Refresh vs. gut — the line between tiers

 A refresh keeps the plumbing rough-in, the electrical, and the subfloor in place.
 A gut opens the walls and floor back to framing.
-The decision hinges on condition — if the tub is scratched but functional and the rough-in is modern copper/PEX, a refresh is the right move.
-If the tub is cast iron original from 1962 and the supply lines are galvanized, you’re in gut territory whether you planned to be or not.
+The decision hinges on condition—if the tub is scratched but functional and the rough-in is modern copper or PEX, a refresh is the right move.
+If the tub is cast iron from the 1960s and the supply lines are galvanized, you’re in gut territory whether you planned to be or not.
+(For older Westchester homes specifically, see the true all-in cost of older homes in northern Westchester.)

 What a refresh doesn’t fix